dazzle-me/birdclef-2022-3rd-place-solution/README.md

 Now for our approach, the key points to build strong and reliable pipeline are the following:

 * Use SED model & training scheme proposed in [tattaka's 4th place solution](https://www.kaggle.com/competitions/birdclef-2021/discussion/243293)
-* Use pseudo-labels & hand-labels in SED model training
+* Use pseudo-labels & hand-labels for small samples class in SED model training
 * Use CNN proposed in [2nd place BirdCLEF 2021 solution](https://www.kaggle.com/competitions/birdclef-2021/discussion/243463)
 * Divide scored birds into two sets and use different loss functions to train models for each one
 * Augmentations